Oxygem/stacksetup.com/Gaming/Minecraft.md

 `sudo apt-get update && sudo apt-get dist-upgrade`

 Install the required dependencies.
-You will need at least Java 7, but Java 8 is recommended.
+You will need at least Java 7, but Java 8 is HIGHLY recommended.
 OpenJDK is fine.

 `sudo apt-get install openjdk-7-jre-headless`